- Search The Registry

 As a journalist, he hosted SPNN-TV's “Sports Rap” in St. Paul for many years and wrote countless articles for the Minnesota Spokesman-Recorder newspaper Insight News and his column “Wise Owl.”
 He also served as a community columnist for the Saint Paul Pioneer Press.
-He is the author of the book, Jim Griffin: Son of Rondo, Swing for the Fences and was working on his Autobiography.
-McDonald is a consultant for the Kellogg Leadership for Community Change Project, the Ramsey County Community Services Department, Concordia University-Saint Paul (MN), MIGIZI Communications, Inc., and MKB Associates, Inc.
+He was the author of the book, Jim Griffin: Son of Rondo, Swing for the Fences and was working on his Autobiography before he died.
+McDonald was a consultant for the Kellogg Leadership for Community Change Project, the Ramsey County Community Services Department, Concordia University-Saint Paul (MN), MIGIZI Communications, Inc., and MKB Associates, Inc.

 McDonald organized community athletic opportunities for young people and was a pioneer in covering women's sports.
 His work addressing Gang activity in the 1970s changed and saved many lives.
 Over the years, McDonald and his son, Mitch, spent hours working with young people in the schools; the ‘Leadership Program’ at St Paul Johnson High School was particularly impressive.
 His annual Kwanzaa People Awards were legendary; in 2003, African American Registry's founder received one for 'Nia" (purpose).

 McDonald and his wife have a collection of papers at the Minnesota History Center in St. Paul.
 They include his many activities and her collections as an educator.
 Elementary teacher Mary McDonald's papers contain yearbooks, newsletters, and photographs relating to the Franklin Magnet School; she died in 2010.
 The files contain information on school activities and McDonald's interests in the school's neighborhood.